jameshughes89/cs2XX-ComputerArchitecture/site/topics/output/seven-segment-displays.rst

 * However, the same functionality can be achieved with a single LUT with an additional input signal
-* Eight bits represent the number, and the ninth input would be the :math:`signed` control line
+* 8 bits represent the number, and the 9th input would be the :math:`signed` control line

 * Remember, with 9 input bits, a total of :math:`2^{9}` (:math:`512`) unique values can be indexed